reckyidx/obsidian_notes/ld/Design Pattern.md

+Gang of design pattern - creational, structural & behaviour it is called GODP - clear way to solve a problem

 **Creational**
 How objects are created provided flexible and efficient ways to instantiate them without specifying the exact details of creation process.
 - abstract factory